Why Hire A Long-Term Disability Attorney After You Get Denied Disability Benefits?

 - Attorneys have experience with how insurance companies are regulated and how they process claims for benefits.
 An attorney can make legal arguments regarding mistakes that the insurance company made in evaluating your claim that you might not otherwise recognize on your own.

 - An attorney knows how to request information about your claim from the insurance company.
 An attorney will also recognize whether or not the insurance company provides complete information upon request.

 - An attorney will act as a buffer between you and the insurance company.
 No more distressing phone calls from the insurer and no more reading legal jargon.

 - An attorney can identify and collect information that is important to your claim for benefits.
 For example, an attorney might gather information from your employer, coworkers, family members, and/or doctors.
 An attorney knows what types of questions to ask these individuals.
 An attorney can organize this information and present it to the insurance company as support for you claim for benefits.

 - An attorney can explain how your long-term disability benefits could be affected or offset by other benefits, including workers’ compensation benefits and Social Security Disability benefits.

 - A good attorney will put you at ease during this very stressful process.
 A good attorney will listen to your concerns.
 More importantly, a good attorney will alleviate your concerns by taking charge of your appeal while still involving you in the process.

-At Fields Law Firm, our attorneys work on a contingency fee basis.
+At Fields Disability, our attorneys work on a contingency fee basis.
 This means you do not pay us any money up front.
 We only get paid after we have successfully recovered benefits for you.